Jojje84/Coworking/README.md

 ## Real-time Notifications (Socket.IO)

-The server emits events via Socket.IO when data changes:
+The server emits these events when data changes:

 | Event | Description |
 |-------|-------------|